eddyluursema/modeltrain/Speedometer/README.md

 ## Gateway time measurement

-If the signals from the IR detetctors are showing any bouncing effects is unknown.
+Whether the signals from the IR detectors are showing any bouncing effects is unknown.
 Therefore a simple logic analyzer was used to inspect the signals.

 Left to right from the front of the locomotive is 1.653 ms